Setup Multinode Elasticsearch 8.x Cluster

 network.host: 192.168.56.125

 The http.host is set to 0.0.0.0 by default.
-Since we have bound ES to an interface IP, which we assume it is static in this case, comment out this line;
+Since we have bound ES to an interface IP, which MUST be static in this case, comment out this line;

 # Allow HTTP API connections from anywhere